Ecommerce Venture Capital: Top Trends & Firms

 Social commerce has evolved from a niche strategy to a mainstream driver of e-commerce growth.
 In 2025, social platforms are not just facilitating transactions but are actively shaping consumer behavior and brand loyalty.
 This maturation is prompting investors to prioritize businesses that integrate social commerce seamlessly into their operations.

-With global online retail sales projected to reach $6.8 trillion by 2028, the role of social commerce in driving this growth cannot be overstated.
+With global online retail sales expected to reach $6.8 trillion by 2028, social commerce plays a crucial role in this growth.
 Experts forecast a CAGR of 8.9% from 2023 to 2028, underscoring the sustained rise in digital adoption.

 1. Sequoia Capital

-- Focus: Marketplaces, logistics, social commerce, SaaS for retail
+• Focus: Marketplaces, logistics, social commerce, SaaS (Software-as-a-Service) for retail

 2. Andreessen Horowitz (a16z)